redSlug/japanese-learning-helper/README.md

 ![screenshot.png](screenshot.png)

 ## Next Steps
-- batch calls to OpenAI because they trunkate the result for each file
+- batch calls to OpenAI because they truncate the result for each file
 - consider a file upload form, appending JSON data instead of overwriting it
 - consider adding a tool / page for studying days / months / years